-To get up and running quickly, first close all programs and simply run setup.exe from the Windows desktop or from the CD and follow the prompts in the dialog boxes that follow.
+To get up and running quickly, first close all programs and simply run WB-WINDOWS-17.0.exe and follow the prompts in the dialog boxes that follow (see Section Installation for more information on installing with WB-WINDOWS-17.0.zip).

 The setup program offers Default and Specified installation.
-The Default installation option analyzes your system for the critical information required to successfully install What's Best!.
+The Default installation option analyzes your system for the critical information required to successfully install What'sBest!.
 When you select Default as the installation type in the initial dialog box, the add-in file is copied into a directory entitled Library within the main Excel® directory.